CSUS 343: Community Food and Agricultural Systems

 Grading scale for the course (by percentage of the 400 points obtained):

-Grades for all assignments are viewable in the gradebook.
+Grades for all assignments are viewable in the D2L gradebook.

-LATE POLICY: if you are occasionally a few minutes past the 5pm deadlines don’t worry, no points will be deducted unless it becomes a habit.
+LATE POLICIES: if you are occasionally a few minutes (or even hours) past the 5pm deadlines don’t worry, no points will be deducted unless it becomes a habit.

 Late assignment penalty is minus 50% of total points, but only up to one week after the deadline.
 Submissions more than a week late will receive no credit.
 Note that mathematically you can score a zero on one or two weekly assignments during the course and still achieve a 4.0.